Click here for the updated QR Code handout for quick access to this page.

 UConn Department of Extension Recipes: The UConn Department of Extension has compiled a list of recipe ideas for the items included in the USDA Food Boxes being distributed around the state.
 Click here for the list that is available in English and Spanish.
 Be sure to click on each link to view the individual recipes.

-Stratford Shakespeare Winter Market: Opening Sunday, January 17 and taking place on the 1st and 3rd Sunday of each month through April 18.
+Stratford Shakespeare Winter Market: Will take place on the 1st and 3rd Sunday of each month through April 18.
 Located at 1850 Elm Street in Stratford.
 Click here for more details in English and Spanish.

 Mental & Behavioral Health

-Behavioral Health Resources Guides: The HUB has created a thorough listing of behavioral health resources within the Greater Bridgeport Region, The Hub’s Resource Guide, which lists nonprofit & public-sector services for crisis, mental health and substance use disorders, and support programs, including a listing of free peer support groups.
+NEW!
+Behavioral Health Resources Guides: The HUB has created a thorough listing of behavioral health resources within the Greater Bridgeport Region, The Hub’s Resource Guide (SPANISH), which lists nonprofit & public-sector services for crisis, mental health and substance use disorders, and support programs, including a listing of free peer support groups (updated in 2021).
 Click here to subscribe to their weekly newsletter.

 Addiction & Recovery (The C.A.R.E.S.
 Group): The C.A.R.E.S.
 Group provides education, support, resources and hope for communities, families, and individuals who are affected by substance abuse and its devastating consequences.
 Click here for more information about weekly support groups and more.